ONSdigital/cell-key-perturbation/documentation/SML_UserDocs_CellKeyPerturbation_Py.md

 The columns you are most likely interested in are the variables, which are the categories you've summarised by, plus the 'count' column.

-The ckey, pcv, pre_sdc_count and pvalue columns should be dropped before the contingency table is published.
+The ckey, pcv, rs_cv and pvalue columns should be dropped before the contingency table is published.